alexbaryzhikov/nnml/Assignment3/README.md

 it's clear that our model is overfitting, we'll look into reducing the number of hidden units.

-Q: Turn off the weight decay, and instead try the following hidden layer sizes.
+> Turn off the weight decay, and instead try the following hidden layer sizes.
 Indicate which one worked best.

 200, 10, 130, 30, 100

 Most regularization methods can be combined quite well.
 Let's combine early stopping with a carefully chosen hidden layer size.
 Which number of hidden units works best that way, i.e. with early stopping?
 Remember, best, here, is based on only the validation data loss.

 83, 18, 236, 37, 113

 Of course, we could explore a lot more, such as maybe combining all 3 regularization